noahdasanaike/instability_forecasting/README.md

 The following variables are from the World Bank and recommended by the Uppsala Data Program as indicators of conflict:

-a.
-GDP per Capita in 2017 PPP
+- GDP per Capita in 2017 PPP
-b.
-Population
+- Population
-c.
-Oil Rent as % of GDP
+- Oil Rent as % of GDP
-d.
-Oil Rent per GDP Capita
+- Oil Rent per GDP Capita
-e.
-GDP per Capita without Oil Rent
+- GDP per Capita without Oil Rent

 ### V-Dem: Varieties of Democracy